artbyrab/sinvoice/documents/items.md

 # Items

 Items are the products/services that your customer is getting billed for on your invoice.
 Items are added to your invoice and then the totals are automatically recalculated afterwards.
-The same for when an item is removed or the items are cleared out.
+The totals are also recalculated when items are removed or the item basket is cleared.

 ## Adding an item to an invoice
 ```